A Review of Jesus: His Life

 Now the birth of Jesus Christ took place in this way.
 When His mother Mary had been betrothed to Joseph, before they came together she was found to be with child from the Holy Spirit.
 And her husband Joseph, being a just man and unwilling to put her to shame, resolved to divorce her quietly.Being a "just man," he knew what the law said concerning unfaithfulness.
 Being "unwilling to put her to shame," he was not going to make a public spectacle of Mary.
 He knew the law was on his side.
 Rage-trashing his house is not divorcing her quietly.

-16:30 — An angel speaks to Joseph in a dream and tells him the child in Mary's womb is from teh Holy Spirit.
+16:30 — An angel speaks to Joseph in a dream and tells him the child in Mary's womb is from the Holy Spirit.
 When Joseph goes back to Mary, I have to admit, I found the interaction between them rather touching.
-But then it was interrupted by commentary...
+But then this lovely scene was interrupted by silly commentary.

 20:00 — Dr. Cargill explains, "There are two major problems with the census described in the gospel of Luke.
 The first is that the census takes place about a decade after Jesus has already been born.
 The second problem is that Roman censuses did not require people to return to their ancestral home.
 Most scholars think that Luke used this census as a device to get Mary and Joseph to Bethlehem because the prophecies say that the Messiah will be born in the city of David, in Bethlehem of Judea."